gilbertlucas46/cauayanresort/src/pages/main/pages.md

 howtogetthere:
   desc: >-
-    From Lio Airport (El Nido):  Our resort will provide a complimentary van and speedboat to get to the island.
+    From Lio Airport (El Nido):  Our resort will provide a complimentary van and speedboat to get to the island. </br>

     From Puerto Princesa City: Both shared and private vans are available for the 5 to 6- hour travel to the destined pick-up point.
-Our pick-up point for the shared transfer is at El Nido Van Terminal while our pick-up point for the private van is at El Nido Port.
+Our pick-up point for the shared transfer is at El Nido Van Terminal while our pick-up point for the private van is at El Nido Port.</br>

     From Busuanga or Coron: A fast-craft ferry off to El Nido Port is available.
     The boat transfer from El Nido Port to the resort will be provided by us.
   gettingthere:
-    - desc: "**Start Time:** 8:00 AM\rOrigin: Cauayan Island Resort\rTravel Time: Approximately 60 mins.\x03\x03\n\n\n\n**Destination:** (60 mins.)\rSmall Lagoon -enter the tranquil green waters surrounded by\rorchid-lined limestone walls through a small hole.
+    - desc: "<strong>Start Time:</strong> 8:00 AM\rOrigin: Cauayan Island Resort\rTravel Time: Approximately 60 mins.\x03\x03\n\n\n<strong>Destination:</strong> (60 mins.)\rSmall Lagoon -enter the tranquil green waters surrounded by\rorchid-lined limestone walls through a small hole.
 Kayaking is recommended in taking the course of Small Lagoon.
-Kayaks are available for rent at the destination. \rTravel Time: Approximately 60 mins.\x03\x03\n\n\n\n**Destination:** (30 mins.)\rBig Lagoon - well known as breeding ground of different fishes and crustaceans.
-Main attraction is the rock formation, mangroves and marine life such as territorial fishes, sea urchin and etc.\rTravel Time: Approximately 15 mins.\n\n\n\n\x03\x03Lunch\rAbdeens Reef or Shimizu Island (depending on Tide and Sea\rCondition)\x03\x03\n\n\n\n**Destination:** (60 mins.)\rAbdeens Reef - known to have a variety of fishes, hard and soft corals are abundant in the site, while damsel, fusilier, angel and other tropical fishes roam around.
-Highly suggested for snorkeling.\rTravel Time: Approximately 40-60 mins\x03\x03\n\n\n\n**Destination:** (60 mins.)\rCadlao Lagoon - the highest peak of El Nido towers up to 640 meters above the sea level features a brackish water lagoon is surrounded by breath-taking green mountain and limestone rock formation.
+Kayaks are available for rent at the destination. \rTravel Time: Approximately 60 mins.\x03\x03\n\n\n\n\n<strong>Destination:</strong> (30 mins.)\rBig Lagoon - well known as breeding ground of different fishes and crustaceans.
+Main attraction is the rock formation, mangroves and marine life such as territorial fishes, sea urchin and etc.\rTravel Time: Approximately 15 mins.\n\n\n\nLunch\rAbdeens Reef or Shimizu Island (depending on Tide and Sea\rCondition)\x03\x03\n\n\n\n\n<strong>Destination:</strong> (60 mins.)\rAbdeens Reef - known to have a variety of fishes, hard and soft corals are abundant in the site, while damsel, fusilier, angel and other tropical fishes roam around.
+Highly suggested for snorkeling.\rTravel Time: Approximately 40-60 mins\x03\x03\n\n\n\n\n<strong>Destination:</strong> (60 mins.)\rCadlao Lagoon - the highest peak of El Nido towers up to 640 meters above the sea level features a brackish water lagoon is surrounded by breath-taking green mountain and limestone rock formation.
 One of the nearest outside destination to Cauayan Island Resort.
-A perfect place for swimming and snorkeling.\x03\x03\n\n\n\n**End Time:** 4:00 PM\rEnd Point: Cauayan Island Resort"
+A perfect place for swimming and snorkeling.\x03\x03\n\n\n\n<strong>End Time:</strong> 4:00 PM\r<strong>End Point:</strong> Cauayan Island Resort"
       image: /img/uploads/via-plane.jpg
       title: Via plane
-    - desc: "**Start Time:** 8:00 AM\rOrigin: Cauayan Island Resort\rTravel Time: Approximately 60 mins.\x03\x03\n\n\n\n**Destination:** (60 mins.)\rSmall Lagoon -enter the tranquil green waters surrounded by\rorchid-lined limestone walls through a small hole.
+    - desc: "<strong>Start Time:</strong> 8:00 AM\rOrigin: Cauayan Island Resort\rTravel Time: Approximately 60 mins.\x03\x03\n\n\n\n<strong>Destination:</strong> (60 mins.)\rSmall Lagoon -enter the tranquil green waters surrounded by\rorchid-lined limestone walls through a small hole.
 Kayaking is recommended in taking the course of Small Lagoon.
-Kayaks are available for rent at the destination. \rTravel Time: Approximately 60 mins.\x03\x03\n\n\n\n**Destination:** (30 mins.)\rBig Lagoon - well known as breeding ground of different fishes and crustaceans.
-Main attraction is the rock formation, mangroves and marine life such as territorial fishes, sea urchin and etc.\rTravel Time: Approximately 15 mins.\n\n\n\n\x03\x03Lunch\rAbdeens Reef or Shimizu Island (depending on Tide and Sea\rCondition)\x03\x03\n\n\n\n**Destination:** (60 mins.)\rAbdeens Reef - known to have a variety of fishes, hard and soft corals are abundant in the site, while damsel, fusilier, angel and other tropical fishes roam around.
-Highly suggested for snorkeling.\rTravel Time: Approximately 40-60 mins\x03\x03\n\n\n\n**Destination:** (60 mins.)\rCadlao Lagoon - the highest peak of El Nido towers up to 640 meters above the sea level features a brackish water lagoon is surrounded by breath-taking green mountain and limestone rock formation.
+Kayaks are available for rent at the destination. \rTravel Time: Approximately 60 mins.\x03\x03\n\n\n\n<strong>Destination:</strong> (30 mins.)\rBig Lagoon - well known as breeding ground of different fishes and crustaceans.
+Main attraction is the rock formation, mangroves and marine life such as territorial fishes, sea urchin and etc.\rTravel Time: Approximately 15 mins.\n\n\n\nLunch\rAbdeens Reef or Shimizu Island (depending on Tide and Sea\rCondition)\x03\x03\n\n\n\n<strong>Destination:</strong> (60 mins.)\rAbdeens Reef - known to have a variety of fishes, hard and soft corals are abundant in the site, while damsel, fusilier, angel and other tropical fishes roam around.
+Highly suggested for snorkeling.\rTravel Time: Approximately 40-60 mins\x03\x03\n\n\n\n<strong>Destination:</strong> (60 mins.)\rCadlao Lagoon - the highest peak of El Nido towers up to 640 meters above the sea level features a brackish water lagoon is surrounded by breath-taking green mountain and limestone rock formation.
 One of the nearest outside destination to Cauayan Island Resort.
-A perfect place for swimming and snorkeling.\x03\x03\n\nSpecial Offers\n\n**End Time:** 4:00 PM\rEnd Point: Cauayan Island Resort"
+A perfect place for swimming and snorkeling.\x03\x03\n\nSpecial Offers\n\n<strong>Destination:</strong> 4:00 PM\r<strong>End Point:</strong> Cauayan Island Resort"
       image: /img/uploads/via-boat.jpg
       title: 'Via boat '
   title: How to get there